 Bryan Leitch is an associate in Morrison & Foerster’s Appellate and Supreme Court Practice Group.
-Mr. Leitch has handled appeals in the federal circuit courts and in the Supreme Court of the United States.
-He also has experience with all stages of complex litigation in state and federal courts, including critical motions and briefs in matters involving intellectual property, constitutional law, contract disputes, corporate restructuring, sovereign immunity, ERISA, administrative law, and federal preemption.
+Mr. Leitch has handled appeals in the federal circuit courts and in the Supreme Court of the United States, and has argued in the Second Circuit, Ninth Circuit, and the Federal Circuit.
+He also has experience with all stages of complex litigation in state and federal courts, including critical motions and appellate briefs in matters involving patent and trademark law, class action certification, the Federal Arbitration Act, constitutional law, federal preemption, sovereign immunity, and habeas corpus.

 Prior to joining the firm, Mr. Leitch was an associate at another international law firm and formerly clerked for the Honorable Susan H. Black of the United States Court of Appeals for the Eleventh Circuit.
 He is also a member of the Edward Coke Appellate Inn of Court.